-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Columbia Power Technologies, Inc. Direct Drive Wave Energy Buoy \$1,500,000 FY10 MHK Technology Readiness Advancement Initiative FOA Virginia, Washington
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Columbia Power StingRAY Direct-Drive Wave \$1,500,000 FY10 MHK Technology Virginia, Washington Technologies, Inc. Energy Buoy Readiness Advancement Initiative FOA

-Columbia Power Technologies, through an industry-led partnership, is designing a small-scale wave energy converter with directionionally dependent device weathervanes to face into oncoming waves using a single mooring line.
-The design uses fore and aft floats that move independently and are attached to seperate drive shafts, each of which is connected to a direct drive, permanent magnet generator.
-The direct drive design creates a maintenance advantage by removing the need for gearboxes or hydraulics.
-The asymmetrical fore and aft float geometry design allows for float hard stop capabilities during extreme events and will decrease costs by \$400 thousand per unit.
-The levelized cost of electricity is projected to improve by 60% to 13 cents per kilowatt hour.
+Columbia Power Technologies is designing a small-scale wave energy converter called the StingRAY, which has directionally dependent device weathervanes to face into oncoming waves using a single mooring line.
+The design uses fore and aft floats that move independently and are attached to separate drive shafts, each of which is connected to a direct-drive, permanent-magnet generator.
+The direct-drive design creates a maintenance advantage by removing the need for gearboxes or hydraulics.
+The asymmetrical fore and aft float geometry design allows for float hard-stop capabilities during extreme events and will decrease costs by \$400,000 per unit.
+The levelized cost of electricity is projected to improve by 60% to \$0.13 per kilowatt hour.